Cubevoid/mailspring-updater/README.md

 # mailspring-updater
-Script to update Mailspring automatically on Linux (no snap)
+A small script to update Mailspring automatically on Linux when it is installed via an rpm package (not Snap)